Marlow14/IntermediateNode/Demos/Ch02-SettingUpExpress/RestAPIPractice/README.md

 1. Now try this route http://localhost:3000/user/6/interest and then http://localhost:3000/user/6/interest/1

 1. Starting near line 62 is code to display the interests.
 How is one particular interest sepcified in the route, and obtained in the code?

+	## Use Query parameters

+1.

 	## Make a post request